Doenet/service/API.md

 ### PATCH /courses/:course
 ### GET /courses/:course

-create or delete a course; the current user becomes an "instructor" when creating a course.
+Create or delete a course; the current user becomes an "instructor" when creating a course.

 ### GET /courses/:course/instructors

-get a list of instructors in a course
+Get a list of instructors in a course.

 ### POST /courses/:course/instructors/:user

-add an instructor in a course; only an instructor is permitted to add other instructors
+Add an instructor in a course; only an instructor is permitted to add other instructors.

 ### DELETE /courses/:course/instructors/:user

-remove an instructor from a course
+Remove an instructor from a course.

 ### GET /courses/:course/learners

-get a list of learners enrolled in a course
+Get a list of learners enrolled in a course.

 ### GET /learners/:user/courses

-Get a list of all courses a learner is enrolled in
+Get a list of all courses a learner is enrolled in.

 ### GET /instructors/:user/courses

-Get a list of all courses an instructor is teaching
+Get a list of all courses an instructor is teaching.

 ### DELETE /courses/:course/learners/:user

-disenroll a student from the course
+Disenroll a student from the course.

 ### POST /courses/:course/learners/:user

-enroll a student in a course; students can enroll themselves in a course
+Enroll a student in a course; students can enroll themselves in a course.

 ### GET /courses/:course/progress

-get a list of scores for all the learners and worksheets
+Get a list of scores for all the learners and worksheets.

 ## Worksheets and the "gradebook"

 ### POST /worksheets

 Create a new worksheet

-Request: HEAD, examine response code: either 404 or 200.
-If you need the body, use GET.
-It not available, perform a PUT or POST, the server should respond with 204 and the Location header with the URL of the newly created resource.

 ### GET /courses/:course/assignments